Jaseci-Labs/jaseci/support/vscode_ext/jac/README.md

 # Debugging Jaclang

-Make sure that you've installed [python extention for vscode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) This is needed since the jaclang produce python bytecode which can be debugged with `debugpy`.
+Note that it'll install [python extention for vscode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) as a dependecy as it is needed to debug the python bytecode that jaclang produce.

-Now to debug a jac file a launch.json file needs to created with the debug configurations.
+To debug a jac file a launch.json file needs to created with the debug configurations.
 This can simply generated with:
 1. Goto the debug options at the left pannel.
 2. click "create a launch.json file"
 3. Select `Jac Debug` Option